Our Additional Programs

 -

-Kathy Winkler has been teaching young children for 20+ years.
-She is currently the Primary Movement Specialist at MMS and taught Kindergarten for 16 years prior.
-She earned her BA in Economics at UC Davis and received her Multiple Subjects Credential from UOP.
-She is active in many outdoor pursuits that engage the body, including trail running, ocean swimming, paddle boarding, and yoga.
-If you have questions regarding the class, you may contact Kathy at kwinkler@marinmontessori.org.
+Kathy Winkler has been teaching young children for over 20 years.
+She is currently the Movement Specialist at MMS and previously taught Kindergarten for 16 years.
+She holds a BA in Economics from UC Davis and a Multiple Subjects Credential from UOP.
+Passionate about the outdoors, Kathy enjoys trail running, ocean swimming, paddleboarding, and yoga.
+For questions, contact Kathy at kwinkler@marinmontessori.org.

 -